Xingorno/Robotic-arm-calibration-method-from-scratch/README.md

 - LookupTable.m.
 This file is to achieve step 1 of the workflow.
 Most systems will not need this step.
 - ./Data.
 This folder includes some of our collected data, which you can use to have a quick test of our code.
 - ./Gyn_system.
 This folder is for another robotic arm, which can be helpful for you to learn how to modify the code to adapt to your robotic arms.
+- ./ReadCalibrationData.
+This folder includes the code to convert the raw data (acquired from NDI polaris and arm encoders) to the formatted data that can be used for LiverSystemCalibration_V1/2.m.
+This folder includes two different versions (C++ and matlab).
+The user can choose either one to achieve the same results.

 ## Configuration
 - Matlab.
 The version is quite flexible.
 We used Matlab 2023b to develop.